sima-land/yii2-logstock/README.md

 SELECT * FROM page
 ```
-in subsequent test runs log will be compared
+On subsequent test runs Logstock will simply compare the rendered output with the previous snapshot.
+If they match, the test will pass.
+If they don't match, either the test runner found a bug in your code that should be fixed, or the implementation has changed and the snapshot needs to be updated.

 For more info see tests.